BrianMacIntosh/alexa-skill-test-framework/README.md

 Changes the locale used by the test framework and the skill.
 Default is 'en-US'.
 * `locale`: A string representing the locale to use.

+### alexaTest.setDynamoDBTable(tableName)
+Activates mocking of DynamoDB backed attributes.
+* `tableName`: The name of the DynamoDB Table to use

+## alexaTest.unmockDynamoDB()
+Removes the mock on the AWS SDK.

 ### alexaTest.setExtraFeature(key, state)
 Enables or disabled an optional test feature.
 * `key`: The key of the feature to change.